Last Updated on August 27, 2023 by Louise Carter

 Follow manufacturer instructions relating to hammock set-up to the letter.

-If you enter “hammock injury” into Google, you’ll find a lengthy list of reports surrounding injuries and death caused by inappropriately fixed hammocks.
+If you enter “hammock injury” into Google, you’ll find a lengthy list of reports surrounding injuries caused by inappropriately secured hammocks.

-If you sleep in a hammock indoors, you’ll theoretically enjoy greater safety than an equivalent product used outside and affixed to trees.
-All the same, ensure your hammock is safely secured.
+If you sleep in a hammock indoors, you’ll enjoy greater safety than an equivalent product used outside and affixed to trees.
+All the same, ensure the hammock is safely secured.

-Confirm that any walls or pillars you have affixed a hammock to can bear your weight for a prolonged time, testing with a selection of weighted objects before climbing in and attempting a full night’s sleep.
+Confirm that any walls or pillars you have affixed a hammock to can bear your weight for a prolonged time with weighted objects before climbing in and attempting to sleep.

 Check the straps of fixings of a hammock, ensuring they aren’t slipping over time.
 Wear and tear through prolonged hammock use can weaken the material, so you may need to replace these fixings.